decred/dcrstakepool/README.md

 If you are modifying templates, sending the USR1 signal to the dcrstakepool process will trigger a template reload.

+### Protoc
+In order to regenerate the api.pb.go file, for the gRPC connection with stakepoold, the following are required:

+- libprotoc 3.0.0 (3.4.0 is recommended)
+- protoc-gen-go 1.3.0 (1.3.2 is recommended)

 ## Operations

 - dcrstakepool will connect to the database or error out if it cannot do so.